JoinCODED/WS-Dart-M7-Functions/01_functions/04_named_and_positional_arguments.md

 }
 ```

-Each argument is identified by it's position within the parenthesis.
+Each argument is identified by its position between the parentheses.

-This function only has two arguments, but what if we have 8 or 10 arguments, it will be a hassle to memorize all the positions to be able to pass the arguments correctly, and this is were named arguments came in handy.
+This function only has two arguments.
+However, what if we have 8 or 10 arguments?
+It will be a hassle to memorize all the positions to be able to pass the arguments correctly, and this is were named arguments came in handy.

-So how do named arguments work?
+How do named arguments work?

-To define a named argument we simply wrap our arguments in a set of curly braces:
+To define a named argument, we simply wrap our arguments in curly braces:

 ```dart
 void main() {